-Take the Goldbelt Mount Roberts Tramway to enjoy marvelous views of the city, mountains, and ocean below.
-The 5-minute tram is the only tramway in southeast Alaska and takes you up -- way up -- 1,800 feet, to be exact.
-Stop at the Sky Bridge and Mountain House to explore the bald eagle display, enjoy the wildlife viewing platforms, and walk the trails.
+Take the Goldbelt Mount Roberts Tramway to enjoy marvelous views of the city, mountains, and waterways below.
+The 5-minute tram is the only tramway in Southeast Alaska and takes you up — way up — 1,800 feet, to be exact.
+Stop at the Sky Bridge and Mountain House to explore the bald eagle display courtesy of the Juneau Raptor Center, enjoy the wildlife viewing platforms, and walk the trails.
 Be sure to watch the 18-minute film titled Seeing Daylight, which describes the Tlingit way of life.
 Enjoy lunch at the Timberline Bar and Grill before your descent back to town.

 Watch For Whales With Juneau Tours And Whale Watch